dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/dwarven-fortress-vision.md

 - It was built approximately 300 years ago as a dwarven trading post and mining colony
 - During the Time of Long Winter, it became a sanctuary for those fleeing the Frost Architect
-- Dwarven craftsmen from Frosthold worked with Yeti elders to create the Seven Stones of Binding
+- Dwarven craftsmen from Frosthold worked with Yeti elders to create the Stones of Binding
 - After the binding ritual, the surviving dwarves sealed the fortress and abandoned the region
 - No one has entered Frosthold in living memory